 But here’s what confuses me about this.
 The following is the photo of “Snow Flurry” that Christie’s posted on their site.
 Count the elements on the mobile.

 21 elements.
 Now, following is the photo of “Snow Flurry” that the Calder Foundation has on their site.
 Count the elements on that mobile, too.

-First I wondered if part (9 elements) of the “Snow Flurry” that the Calder Foundation has displayed maybe fell off, got lost, or destroyed somehow, but then I noticed that besides the number of elements on each, if you pay close attention to the structure of each mobile you’ll realize, these are clearly two different mobiles.
+First I wondered if part (9 elements) of the “Snow Flurry” that the Calder Foundation has displayed maybe got lost or destroyed somehow, but then I noticed that besides the number of elements on each, if you pay close attention to the structure of each mobile you’ll realize, these are clearly two different mobiles.

-Maybe Calder made more than one hanging mobile with the same name.
-If that’s the case, I would be a little surprised that Christie’s seemingly presents their mobile as simply the “Snow Flurry”, without mentioning the other one, no small detail considering the auction price.
+My best guess would be that Calder made more than one hanging mobile with the same name.
+If that’s the case, I would be surprised that Christie’s wouldn’t be clarifying it in their description of the mobile.

 The mobile sold came from Eliot Noyes‘ estate who was a friend of Calder’s.